norbu09/smith/docs/index.md

 ## Frameworks

+### Dependencies

+We use igniter where possible.
+Install dependencies via `mix igniter.install --yes <dependency>` if they support igniter.
+Otherwise add them to the mix.exs file and run `mix deps.get`.

+### Req

+We use req for HTTP requests.
+Read up on how to use it in the req book: <https://hexdocs.pm/req/readme.html>

 ### Ash

 We use the ash framework which is a elixir framework for declarative coding.
 Read up on how to use this version of ash in the ash book: `docs/ash.md`